Element-Zen/safety-and-communication/README.md

 ## License

-Module code and original module content are © 2026 Howard Cohen / Zenfyre.
+Module code and original module content are © 2026 Zenfyre.
 All Rights Reserved.
 See `LICENSE.md`.

 ## Audio Attribution